Spring with Ayuverda - New Start!

 Oil massage

-Evening primrose oil, rose oil, jojoba oil and coconut oil pleasantly cover our need for rest, relaxation, while at the same time giving us healthy energy levels.
+Evening primrose, rose, jojoba and coconut oils pleasantly meet our need for rest and relaxation, while at the same time giving us healthy energy levels.

-The massage is recommended upon waking up in the morning before or after a warm bath.
-If this is not possible, then it can be done during the day, avoiding going out in the strong sun.
+Massage is recommended upon waking up in the morning before or after a hot one bath.
+If this is not possible, then it can be done by during the day, avoiding going out into the bright sun.

 We continue towards the shoulder joint, elbows, wrists and gently rub the fingers one by one.

 Then we make circular movements on the knee and ankle.
-We spend time on the foot and toes avoiding the bottom of the foot.
+We spend time on the foot and toes. avoiding the bottom of the tread.

 Benefits:

-• Better oxygenation of vital organs such as the heart, lungs and brain.
+• Better oxygenation of vital organs such as the heart, lungs and the brain.

-• Increases blood circulation to muscle tissue and internal organs.
+• Increases blood circulation in muscle tissue and the internal organs.

-• Evening primrose oil soothes the nervous system and helps tissue renewal, significantly improves joint mobility.
+• Evening primrose oil soothes the nervous system and helps in tissue renewal, significantly improves the mobility of joints.

-• Coconut oil effectively moisturizes the skin, since the triglycerides it contains are medium chain, which helps in easy absorption.
+• Coconut oil effectively moisturizes the skin, since triglycerides which it contains is medium chain which helps in easy absorption.

-• It acts against cellulite by improving the texture and appearance of the skin and the whole process contributes positively to the mood and makes us more responsible for the care of the body.
+• It works against cellulite by improving texture. and the appearance of the skin and the whole process It contributes positively to mood and makes us more responsible for taking care of our body.

 • Asparagus: rich in vitamin C, antioxidants, fiber, iron, magnesium.

-• Antidote: their bitter taste helps purify the blood and liver.
+• Antibodies: Their bitter taste helps cleanse the blood and liver.

-• Spinach : Provides fiber, iron, calcium, riboflavin, folate.
-Due to the large amount of phenols, it exerts an anti-cancer effect.
+• Spinach: Provides fiber, iron, calcium, riboflavin, folic acid.
+Due to its high amount of phenols, it exerts anti-cancer effects.

-• Beets : Contains the antioxidant substance beta-cyanine, which limits cell damage from free radicals, silicon for the regeneration of bones, nails, hair, and tendons.
+• Beets: Contains the antioxidant beta-cyanin, which limits cell damage from free radicals, silicon for the regeneration of bones, nails, hair, and tendons.
 It also contains significant amounts of calcium.

-• Fresh peas: Known for their content of vegetable protein, vitamin A and K, zinc, carotenoids and polyphenols.
+• Peas fresh: Known for its vegetable content protein, vitamin A and K, zinc, carotenoids and polyphenols.

 • Artichokes: It has a diuretic effect, helps with good digestion and is an important source of fiber, vitamin A, potassium, sodium and iron.

-• Cherries : The powerful antioxidants, anthocyanins, are found in sufficient quantity in cherries.
+• Cherries: The powerful antioxidants, anthocyanins, are found in sufficient quantities in cherries.
 They delay aging due to their melatonin content.
-Also, in their composition we will find potassium, iron and magnesium.
+They also contain potassium, iron and magnesium.

-• Apricots: Rich in beta-carotene, zeaxanthin, lycopene and therefore beneficial for eyesight.
-Antioxidants such as catechin, flavonoids, vitamin A and C.
+• Apricots: Rich in beta-carotene, zeaxanthin, lycopene and therefore are beneficial for vision.
+Antioxidants such as catechin, flavonoids, vitamins A and C.

-• Forest fruits: the well-known berries, some of them are strawberries, blackberries, blackberries, raspberries, cranberries and blueberries.
-They particularly benefit people with low levels of iron, as they help its absorption since the presence of vitamin C also contributes to this.
-They are considered superfoods, due to the fact that they regulate sugar, reduce cholesterol, contain beta-carotene, vitamins A, B1, zinc , phosphorus and calcium.
+• Forest fruits: the well-known berries, some of which are strawberries, blackberries, raspberries, cranberries and blueberries.
+They are particularly beneficial for people with low iron levels, as they help in its absorption, since the presence of vitamin C also contributes to this.
+They are considered superfoods, because they regulate sugar, reduce cholesterol, contain beta-carotene, vitamins A, B1, zinc, phosphorus and calcium.

-Improvise and turn your kitchen into a culinary studio, making your own dishes, nutritious juices, healthy smoothies and colorful salads.
-In spring we want to be happy and share this joy with friends.
-It is the time when the low temperatures of winter recede and we become more receptive to the beneficial energies of nature.
+Improvise and turn your kitchen into a culinary atelier, making your own dishes, nutritious juices, healthy smoothies and colorful salads.
+In spring we want to rejoice and share this joy with friends.
+It is the season when the low temperatures of winter recede and we become more receptive to the beneficial energies of nature.
 A refreshing and promising picnic with the family is the best anti-anxiety medicine!!

 Leave a comment